ssilverman/QNEthernet/README.md

 Let's go back to our original statement about not using the
 <code>print<em>X</em>(...)</code> functions.
 Their implementation is opaque and
 they sometimes make assumptions that the data will be "written fully".
-For example, Teensyduino's current `print(const String &)` implementation attempts to send all the bytes and returns the number of bytes sent, but it doesn't tell you _which_ bytes were sent.
+For example, Teensyduino's current `print(const String&)` implementation attempts to send all the bytes and returns the number of bytes sent, but it doesn't tell you _which_ bytes were sent.
 For the string `"12345"`, `print(s)` might send `"12"`, fail to send `"3"`, and successfully send `"45"`, returning the value 4.

-Similarly, we have no idea what `print(const Printable &obj)` does because the `Printable` implementation passed to it is beyond our control.
-For example, Teensyduino's `IPAddress::printTo(Print &)` implementation prints the address without checking the return value of the `print(...)` calls.
+Similarly, we have no idea what `print(const Printable& obj)` does because the `Printable` implementation passed to it is beyond our control.
+For example, Teensyduino's `IPAddress::printTo(Print&)` implementation prints the address without checking the return value of the `print(...)` calls.

 Also, most examples I've seen that use any of the